 Are you worried that you or someone close to you is suffering from co-dependency?
 Help is at hand.
 Here we tell you a little about co-dependency, what to look out for and how we can get you or a loved one the best possible treatment.

 What is co-dependency?

 Co-dependency is a condition that leads to a dysfunctional relationship between the person with the condition and others.
-Put simply, a co-dependent is a person who is addicted to helping others in a way that exceeds what is considered the normal caring behavior is shown to another person.
+Put simply, a co-dependent is a person who is addicted to helping others in a way that exceeds what is considered normal caring behavior is shown to another person.
 They need to be needed and it has been documented that the person with the co-dependency can be so strong and powerful in their behaviors that they will cause the other person to become needy.
 This behavior is called enabling and the enabler will start to display behaviors that allow the co-dependent’s problems and behaviors to continue.
-For example, the enabler will purposely overlook negative, harmful behaviors will make excuses for the co-dependent person, and will stop them from becoming independent or even from getting treatment.
+For example, the enabler will purposely overlook negative, harmful behaviors that will make excuses for the co-dependent person, and will stop them from becoming independent or even from getting treatment.
 A co-dependent often has a belief that they are the only person who really understands, the only person who can help, and they will create situations and issues to reinforce their need to help and to remain a focal part of a person’s life.
-So to summarise, a co-dependency is an addiction to being needed.
+So to summarise, co-dependency is an addiction to being needed.

 Signs and symptoms of co-dependency

 If you’re concerned that you or someone you know is co-dependent, ask yourself the following questions:

 - Have you/they expressed a feeling of being demeaned, hurt, or offended if someone close to you/them has said they don’t need your/their help?

 - Have you/they had others resort to arguing with you/them or challenging you/them in their frustration because they want you/them to stop trying to help them?